cagnotti-matteo/singular-drift-playground/README.md

 - TypeScript
 - HTML canvas

 The simulation is intentionally lightweight.
-The \(H\)-slider currently uses a cheap correlated-increment proxy rather than an exact Davies--Harte or Hosking fractional Gaussian noise generator.
+The \(H\)-slider currently uses a cheap correlated-increment proxy rather than an exact Davies-Harte or Hosking fractional Gaussian noise generator.
 This keeps the animation live and responsive in the browser.